BribedJupiter/SimpleBounties/README.md

 - Add a log of completed bounties, maybe available as a book or a list of heads.
 - Add integration with Discord plugins so completion messages show up in Discord chats.
 - Add the ability to create a list of players that cannot have a bounty.
+- Add the ability to set the bounty decimal limit in-game
+- Add a toggle for the join messages
+- Add the ability to do /list player to get bounties on a specific player
+- Clean up Tab Completion to make it more extensible and easier to edit

 # Known issues
 As of version 1.0-RELEASE, if one is using the "Duels" plugin, bounties will be completed upon the completion of a duel.
+This may be desireable or not depending on the server.

 ### Note:
 Sometimes throughout the code you'll notice the word Quests in reference to this plugin.
 Originally, it